Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 Flying Qantas with kids: check-in

-On travel day, allow plenty of time not only to get to the airport and step inside, but to complete all the formalities, knowing that you won't be able to zip through as fast as when flying solo.
+On travel day, allow plenty of time not only to get to the airport, but to complete all the formalities, knowing that you won't be able to zip through as fast as when flying solo.

 "It sounds simple, but the 'mentality' behind the ultra-efficient solo business travel style has NO place in a family holiday," Nichols adds.